Breadcrumb

 A curvy winter road in New Zealand's South Island

 New Zealand feels almost made for road trips.
-The scenery is constantly changing, and there’s something special about pulling over to take in a random waterfall or mountain scenes.
+The scenery is constantly changing, and there’s something special about pulling over to take in a random waterfall or mountain scene.
 Its relatively small size makes getting around super easy and quick as well, so you can cram in a lot of different experiences without having to drive for too long.
 There are also guided tours that take you around New Zealand without the stress or hassle of driving yourself.
 If you’re wanting a relaxing and educational experience, then a guided tour is perfect for you.

 • Car hire: Hiring a car or campervan is super easy, and it gives you the freedom to explore at your own pace.
 Just remember that in New Zealand, they drive on the left (like in the UK), and some roads, especially on the South Island, can be quite windy and narrow in the mountainous regions.
 If you're after some ideas of where to drive, or want to browse some itineraries, check out our Self Drive Tours for some inspiration.